Released: January 28, 2019

 Sporadic human cases of avian influenza have been reported in China.

-Avian influenza H7N9 cases generally follow a seasonal pattern, with most cases reported in the colder months (between October and May), with numbers peaking in December to early January.
+Avian influenza cases generally follow a seasonal pattern.
+Most cases are reported in the colder months (between October and May), with numbers peaking between December and early January.

 - Wash your hands with soap under warm running water for at least 20 seconds

 - Keep alcohol-based hand sanitizer and use it for washing, if soap and water are not available.

 - Cover your mouth and nose with your arm to reduce the spread of germs.

 - If you use a tissue, dispose of it as soon as possible and wash your hands afterwards.

 If you develop symptoms of avian influenza when you are travelling or after you return, see a health care professional.
 Tell them:

 - where you have been travelling or living

 - if you have had direct contact with birds (for example, visited a live poultry market) or close contact with a sick person